ZhaoHengrun/CBREN/README.md

 The original video and compressed video in YUV format are converted to MP4 format by ffmpeg.  <br/>
 We provided the BasketballPass video in MP4 format as a demonstration in this project.  <br/>
 Run `tools/video_get_frames.py` to obtain the image sequence in PNG format from the video.   <br/>
-### Models
+### Pretrained models
-We provide models that have been trained: https://pan.baidu.com/s/1sszHgZ1tYVEu8toyUkFaUw Extraction code: i0zs<br/>
+Pretrained models are available: https://pan.baidu.com/s/1sszHgZ1tYVEu8toyUkFaUw Extraction code: i0zs<br/>

 ## Run
 Run`run.py`, and the generated images are saved in `results/`.	<br/>